rizinorg/book/src/configuration/evars.md

 ### scr.color: `int`

-This variable specifies the mode for colorized screen output: "false" (or 0) means no colors, "true" (or 1) means 16-colors mode, 2 means 256-colors mode, 3 means 16 million-colors mode.
+This variable specifies the mode for colorized screen output.

+* "false" (or 0) means no colors
+* "true" (or 1) means 16-colors mode
+* 2 means 256-colors mode
+* 3 means 16 million-colors mode.

 If your favorite theme looks weird, try to bump this up.

 ### scr.seek: `string`